MxP05/Realestate_crowdsale/README.md

 ### Create lender/borrower platform to permit loans for coin purchase with APR and APY determined by machine learning programs.

 ### Complete vested smart contract for real estate tokens.

+### Include NFT gallery in app instead of using links to NFTs, metadata, etc